follow on twitter follow on facebook rss feed subscribe to email updates

 Reticulated Python - Indonesia - Source: David Barker

 The facts about the longest and biggest snakes are very fuzzy, with many unsubstantiated claims.
-The world's longest snake (by reliable documentation) is the Reticulated Python, with a maximum length of, perhaps, 35 feet or more.
-Update - Largest snake fossil remains found - Titanoboa was 13m (42ft) and lived in the rainforest of north-east Colombia 58-60 million years ago.
-The snake was so wide it would have reached up to a person's hips, say researchers, who have estimated that it weighed more than a tonne.
+The world’s longest snake (by reliable documentation) is the Reticulated Python, with a maximum length of, perhaps, 35 feet or more.
+Update – Largest snake fossil remains found – Titanoboa was 13m (42ft) and lived in the rain forest of north-east Colombia 58-60 million years ago.
+The snake was so wide it would have reached up to a person’s hips, say researchers, who have estimated that it weighed more than a ton.

 Very large female pythons may lay over 100 eggs at a time.
 Female pythons wrap their powerful bodies around their eggs until they are ready to hatch.
 This behavior is known as brooding and it prevents the eggs from getting too warm or too cool.
 The eggs need to remain close to 89 degrees Fahrenheit during the incubation period, which lasts about eighty-five days.
 The young pythons emerge by cutting a slit in the eggshell with their egg tooth.